devopsdays/devopsdays-web/content/events/2019-minneapolis/program/emma-sax.md

 Speakers = ["emma-sax"]
 +++

-There’s an old and famous phrase: “Those who can’t do, teach.”
-It’s designed to be funny, but it insinuates that those who teach “don’t”.
-Probably closer to the truth: those that love to spend time with people (especially children) and want to help others may find passion in teaching, but that doesn’t mean that our teachers can’t “do.”
-In fact when people take the time to teach others (and review others’ work), they often learn even more than what they would’ve learned otherwise.
+Some people say that the best thing you can do to test your knowledge of a topic is to explain it to someone else; so it follows that when people take the time to review others’ work, they often learn more than what they would’ve learned otherwise.
+Recently, I felt a similar experience in which I was asked to review a college student’s senior capstone project, which happened to focus on DevOps. l’d like to share what I learned through that process, what I discovered I already knew (even if I didn’t know I knew it), and how I bring that knowledge into my career and life going forward.